tymefighter/webpack-practice/loaders/README.md

 meta desc.meta
 ```
 Note: metadata files need not have to define their own metadata, they can possibly
 just import other meta files and still be valid.
-Such metadata files need not declare
+Such metadata files still have to
-their own fields property.
+declare their own `field` property.

 **Important**: An important thing to know is that `meta` file imports are directory
 structure agnostic.
 Only the name of the file matters, not where it is present in the